TameTimmah/zpanelx-zantasticox/README.md

 ### Development Status

-Currently this is not a fully functioning module - you can't actually install the apps...

-The front-end is complete and just requires some testing and polishing.
+Currently this is not a fully functioning module and still requires some polishing.

- I am beginning all the nitty gritty code to actually install the apps and so on.
+It is not recommended for use on a production server.

 Your welcome to make a pull request to help me out :wink: